AVishnu2/AI-POWERED-RESUME-SCREENING-AND-RANKING-SYSTEM/README.md

 # Resume Screening

-This repository contains a machine learning project focused on automating the resume screening process using Python.
+This repository contains a Artificial Intelligence project focused on automating the resume screening process using Python.
 The primary goal is to develop a model that can efficiently and accurately evaluate resumes based on predefined criteria.

 <img src="Cover.png" alt="resume cover">